piyushk1304/Data-Science-Assignment/README.md

 - 3D Scatter Plot of Clusters

 ## Running the Code
-To run the analysis, open the `Customer_Segmentation.ipynb` Jupyter Notebook in your preferred environment (e.g., Jupyter Notebook, JupyterLab, or Google Colab).
+To run the analysis, open the files in Jupyter Notebook in your preferred environment (e.g., Jupyter Notebook, JupyterLab, or Google Colab).
 Execute the cells sequentially to perform data preparation, clustering, and visualization.

 ## Conclusion
 This project successfully identifies distinct customer segments based on their transaction behavior and demographic information.
 The clustering metrics indicate that the segments are reasonably well-defined, and the visualizations provide valuable insights into the characteristics of each segment.